webbycrown/kiaweds-statamic-theme/content/collections/blog/a-whimsical-udaipur-wedding-dripping-in-haute-couture-heart.md

     content:
       -
         type: text
-        text: "This wedding wasn't just a celebration — it was an emotion.
+        text: "This wedding wasn't just a celebration  it was an emotion.
 A graceful balance of haute couture and heartfelt tradition, where every smile, song, and sparkle came together to create a masterpiece of memories in the City of Lakes."
 related_blog:
   - ed0c5a30-6628-4ec4-8be4-014bb56b52bd
   - b9241dd6-874d-4042-8c33-52692973f771
-short_description: 'Step inside a magical Udaipur celebration where couture fashion meets heartfelt traditions — a fairytale wedding brought to life with elegance, color, and cultural charm.'
+short_description: 'Step inside a magical Udaipur celebration where couture fashion meets heartfelt traditions a fairytale wedding brought to life with elegance, color, and cultural charm.'
 category:
   - photoshoot
   - videography
   - anniversary
+tag:
+  - groom
+  - bride
+  - reception
 ---